Multi-Modal Few-Shot Temporal Action Detection: Methodology

-\textbf{Semantics tokenizer} We aim to fuse visual and textual modalities for stronger representation.
-Considering the visual representation as a sequence, we introduce a visual semantics tokenizer $f_{\theta_{s}}$ (with $\theta_{s}$ meta-parameters) based on set Transformer \cite{lee2019set} as:
+\textbf{Visual semantics tokenizer} \FX{Multi-modal learning requires the interaction across modalities in a common space.
+To that end,} we \FX{propose} a visual semantics tokenizer $f_{\theta_{s}}$ based on set Transformer \cite{lee2019set} as:

-where $\hat{E}_{s}$ is the action feature of support videos obtained by masking ${E}_{s}$ with the ground-truth, and $W$ the textual token space.
-The token $\hat{w}_{c}$, predicted using the visual feature \wrt{} the designated $<context>$ token (see Fig.~\ref{fig:mmprompt}(a)), is learned to be compatible with language embeddings in $W$.
-Note, we set query/key/value of $f_{\theta_{s}}$ all to $\hat{E}_{s}^k$.
+where $\theta_{s}$ is the parameters, and $\hat{E}_{s}$ is the action/foreground feature of support videos\FX{, which are} obtained by trimming off the background frame features of ${E}_{s}$. $W$ is the textual token space. \FX{Concretely,} we set the query/key/value of $f_{\theta_{s}}$ all to $\hat{E}_{s}^k$ \FX{so that} the token $\hat{w}_{c}$ predicted by the visual feature \wrt{} the designated learnable $<context>$ token (see Fig.~\ref{fig:mmprompt}(a)) is learned to be compatible with the textual embeddings in $W$.

-\textbf{Language model} The language model processes a text sequence and outputs a feature distribution.
-It has a text tokenizer $\psi \in \mathbb{R}^D$ that embeds each token of the input into a representation space.
-Instead of learning a common prompt embedding for all the target classes as \cite{zhou2021learning}, we now learn a {\em class-specific context embedding} (ref to Fig.~\ref{fig:mmprompt}(b)) for generating more discriminative new class representation (Table \ref{tab:prompt}).
-We obtain the class token embeddings $T_{c} = \psi(c)$ using the pre-trained language model tokenizer.
-Then $T_{c}$ is concatenated with the context embedding $\hat{w}_{c}$ from the meta-learned visual semantics tokenizer to form a multimodal prompt.
-It is defined as $ \hat{p} = [\hat{w}_c] [T_c]$.
-In doing so, we can leverage the ViL model's text transformer $\mathbb{T}()$ as
+\textbf{Text encoder} The text encoder processes a text sequence and outputs a feature distribution.
+It has a text tokenizer $\psi \in \mathbb{R}^D$ that maps each token of the input into a representation space.
+Instead of learning a common prompt embedding for all the target classes as \cite{zhou2021learning} (Fig.~\ref{fig:mmprompt}(b)), we propose to learn a {\em class-specific context embedding} (Fig.~\ref{fig:mmprompt}(c)) for generating more discriminative new class representation (Table \ref{tab:prompt}).
+We obtain the class token embeddings $T_{c} = \psi(c)$ using the pretrained language model tokenizer, then concatenate it with the $<context>$ token embedding $\hat{w}_{c}$ from the visual semantics tokenizer to form a multimodal prompt: $ \hat{p} = [\hat{w}_c] [T_c]$.
+In doing so, we can leverage the ViL model's text transformer $\mathbb{T}()$, denoted as

 to obtain the multi-modal representation $\hat{z}_{c}$ with both visual (support videos) and textual (class names) modalities jointly encoded for action class $c$.